 If you’re a regular blog reader, you’re probably already aware that when it comes to artificial intelligence, its current state of development is severely misunderstood.
 Sadly, however, this matter is not helped at all by the many cash-eying marketers who are still promoting the myth that you can purchase sentient tech products.
 Yes, actual artificial intelligence, as it turns out, remains a developer’s pipe dream, as with our current AI capabilities, you are much more likely to create a never-ending death metal stream than to earn a medal for breathing life into a machine.
 But how to work with AI today — which really should be referred to as machine learning, by the way — and what can companies reasonably expect from the most probable future ahead?
 In today’s article, Software Planet Group will take a candid look.

 Benefits of Artificial Intelligence in Business

-First and foremost, it is important to make clear that beyond the realm of automation, there are a number of noteworthy benefits awaiting companies who embrace AI:
+First and foremost, when seeking to work with AI, it is important to be fully aware that beyond the realm of automation, there are a number of noteworthy benefits awaiting companies who embrace the technology: